I know what it means when declared in source file. I reading some code, find that static function in header files could be invoke in other files.

 As others are saying, it has exactly the same meaning as a

-files are declarations so that you generally avoid having the same symbol defined more than once in a single program.In this particular case, the
+.cand public declarations are in files named.his only a convention.
+But it is generally a good one.
+Under that convention, the only things that should appear in.hfiles are declarations so that you generally avoid having the same symbol defined more than once in a single program.In this particular case, the

-keyword makes the symbol be private to the module, so there isn't a multiple-definition conflict waiting to cause trouble.
+statickeyword makes the symbol be private to the module, so there isn't a multiple-definition conflict waiting to cause trouble.
 So in that one sense, it is safe to do.
-But in the absence of a guarantee that the function would be inlined, you take the risk that the function would be instantiated in every module that happened to#include
+But in the absence of a guarantee that the function would be inlined, you take the risk that the function would be instantiated in every module that happened to#includethat header file which at best is a waste of memory in the code segment.I am not certain of what use cases would justify doing this at all in a generally available public header.

 If the

-to emphasize that it isn't actually a public header at all.
-For example, a utility that converts a binary file into an initialized variable definition might write a file that is intended to be used via#include
+.hfile is generated code and only included in a single.cfile, then I would personally name the file something other than.hto emphasize that it isn't actually a public header at all.
+For example, a utility that converts a binary file into an initialized variable definition might write a file that is intended to be used via#includeand could very well contain astaticdeclaration of the variable, and possibly evenstaticdefinitions of accessor or other related utility functions. -

 There is not semantic difference in defining in source file or header file, basically both means the same in plain C when using static keyword that, you are limiting the scope.